ArchiveBox/docs/Publishing-Your-Archive.md

 and there is a commented-out example nginx config with SSL set up as well.
 If hosting publicly, it's essential to place an SSL termination server in front of ArchiveBox (e.g. [`traefik`](https://github.com/traefik/traefik), [`caddy`](https://caddyserver.com/docs/automatic-https#activation), or [`cloudflared`](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)),

 > [!TIP]
 > Advanced: You can use nginx to serve the static `/archive/` dir directly from the filesystem to increase performance.
+> To protect the `/admin/` dashboard, it should ideally be served from a [different domain](#security-concerns) using redirects.

 <br/>